The exact strength of generic absoluteness for the universally Baire sets: An overview of the fine structure of the minimal -hod mouse and excellent hybrid mice

-Given $sts_{\a}(\P)$ we let $sts_{\a+1}(\P)$ be the set of all sts premice that index branches of those ambiguous trees with a $\Q$-structure in $sts_\a(\P)$.
+Below and elsewhere, $S^\M$ is the strategy predicate of $\M$.
+Given $sts_{\a}(\P)$ we let $sts_{\a+1}(\P)$ be the set of all sts premice that index branches of those $\sf{nuvs}$ trees that have a $\Q$-structure in $sts_\a(\P)$.
 More precisely, suppose $\M\in sts_{\a+1}(\P)$ and $\T\in dom(S^\M)$ and $S^\M(\T)$ is defined.
-Then either \begin{enumerate} \item $\T$ is unambiguous or \item $\T$ is ambiguous and there is $\Q\in\M$ such that $\M\models ``\Q\in sts_\a(\P)"$, $(\M(\T))^\#\insegeq\Q$, $\Q\models ``\d(\T)$ is a Woodin cardinal" but $\d(\T)$ is not a Woodin cardinal with respect to some function definable over $\Q$\footnote{This can be written as $\mathcal{J}_1(\Q)\models ``\d(\T)$ is not a Woodin cardinal".} and there is a cofinal branch $b$ of $\T$ such that $\Q\insegeq \M^\T_b$. \end{enumerate} When $\Q$ exhibits the properties listed in clause 2 we say that $\Q$ is a $\Q$-structure for $\T$.
+Then either \begin{enumerate} \item $\T$ is $\sf{uvs}$ or \item $\T$ is $\sf{nuvs}$ and there is $\Q\in\M$ such that $\M\models ``\Q\in sts_\a(\P)"$, $\m^+(\T)\insegeq\Q$, $\Q\models ``\d(\T)$ is a Woodin cardinal" but $\d(\T)$ is not a Woodin cardinal with respect to some function definable over $\Q$\footnote{This can be written as $\mathcal{J}_1(\Q)\models ``\d(\T)$ is not a Woodin cardinal".} and there is a cofinal branch $b$ of $\T$ such that $\Q\insegeq \M^\T_b$. \end{enumerate} When $\Q$ exhibits the properties listed in clause 2 we say that $\Q$ is a $\Q$-structure for $\T$.
 It follows from the zipper argument of \cite[Theorem 2.2]{IT} that for each $\Q$-structure $\Q$ there is at most one branch $b$ with properties described in clause 2 above.
 However, there is nothing that we have said so far that guarantees the uniqueness of the $\Q$-structure itself.
 The uniqueness is usually a consequence of iterability and comparison (see \cite[Theorem 3.11]{steel2010outline})\footnote{In general, the theory of $\Q$-structures doesn't have much to do with sts mice.
 It will help if the reader develops some understanding of \cite[Chapter 6.2 and Definition 6.11]{steel2010outline}.}.
 Thus, to make the definition of $sts_{\a+1}$ complete, we need to impose an iterability condition on $\Q$.